 • Delivers a stiffer ride compared to other regular tires.

 The cost of Honda Civic tires varies from $60 to over $370.
 This depends on the size and type of tire you choose for your car.
-It also depends on the model of your Honda Civic.
+It also depends on the tire brand that you choose.

 Goodyear, Continental, Hankook, and Firestone are some tire brands that come factory-installed for current Honda Civic models.
 However, they vary in quality, performance, and price.
 The 18-inch wheel 235/40R18 Goodyear Eagle Sport All-Season tire is designed for the Honda Civic Touring, Civic Sport, and Civic Si (non-HPT) models.